DavidkodiCS/Trippy-Mako/README.md

 ### To run:

 1. Start Docker Desktop
+2. Navigate to a file to save configurations
-1. In a terminal run `docker run -it -v "$(pwd)/Trippy-Mako/trippy-mako/core:/work" trippy-mako bash`
+3. In a terminal run `docker run -it -v "$(pwd):/config" trippy-mako bash`

 ## Contents